ubinfie/ubinfie.github.io/_posts/2024-05-14-switch-to-bam.md

 Usually the fastq files end up in some kind of repository, organized by run or by organism.
-Instead of fastq files, it is easy to imagine that now the repository consists of the bam files alone.
+Instead of fastq files, it is easy to imagine that now the repository consists of the uBAM files alone.
-One might be concerned about taking additional space, but actually unsorted bam may offer a storage space savings over individual fastq files, besides reduction in complexity gained by combining forward and reverse reads.
+One might be concerned about taking additional space, but actually uBAM files may offer a storage space savings over individual fastq files, besides reduction in complexity gained by combining forward and reverse reads.
 The above command uses `-M` in `samtools sort`, which sorts by minimizers, thereby saving tons of space.
-In my own anecdote, I transformed a 63M R1 and 55M R2 file into an 81M unmapped sorted bam file.
+In my own anecdote, I transformed a 63M R1 and 55M R2 file into an 81M unmapped sorted uBAM file.
-A 31% storage reduction, in this case, can represents huge file storage savings across an entire sequencing data repository.
+A 31% storage reduction, in this case, can represent huge file storage savings across an entire sequencing data repository.

 ## QA/QC